ParulMudaliar/2026Spring_projects/README.md

 ## Overview

 This project simulates a single Danish ATM's cash lifecycle over one year to study how replenishment policies and demand patterns affect stockout risk.
-Using 1,000 Monte Carlo runs per experiment, we test three hypotheses grounded in a real-world Danish ATM transaction dataset and ECB payment statistics.
+Using 10,000 Monte Carlo runs per experiment, we test three hypotheses grounded in a real-world Danish ATM transaction dataset and ECB payment statistics.

 **Bottom line:** Weekends cause a disproportionate share of stockouts relative to their 28.6% share of days (H1 supported).
 A demand-triggered refill policy cuts the stockout rate from ~15% to ~3% with only 7 additional truck dispatches per year — a strong operational trade-off (H2 supported).
 Peak hours (09:00–16:00) account for over 60% of stockouts despite being only 33% of the day (H3 supported).

----

-## Important Note

-Please refer to the project documentation and README for a better understanding of the simulation design, parameter calibration, and hypothesis methodology.
-We have included detailed explanations to make the project easier to follow and reproduce.

 ---